 There were clear responsibilities, roles and systems of accountability to support good governance and management.

-The principal dentist had overall responsibility for the management and clinical leadership of the practice.
-The practice manager supported the principal dentist in the day to day running of the service.
+The principal dentist had overall responsibility for the management and clinical leadership of the practice and was responsible for the day to day running of the service.
 Staff knew the management arrangements and their roles and responsibilities.